-Every body has the software that they prefer to use.
+Everybody has the software that they prefer to use.
 You and I are no different.
 Though some people getting into the craft may not always know what to use for different things.
 So this post will be a sort of running show of what I like to use for various things.
 I hope to keep it updated from time to time.
-I will also try to show what I use between MacOS(which I use at work) and my personal machine running linux (antergos).
+I will also try to show what I use between MacOS(which I use at work) and my personal machine running Linux Antergos.

 I tend to bounce between

-- containers: Docker, Docker Explorer, Kubernetes, Kubernetes Support
+- Kubernetes Support

 I have more but these are the more important ones to me.

+This is my primary IDE with whom I love.
+No not like that.
+There are many reasons to like (or dislike) using a full-blown IDE such as this.
+Those of you with those opinions probably have already made up your mind.
+For me, Idea gives so many benefits for an editor compared even to VSCode (a darned close second), or a highly configured vim (which I used to like to do but I just want things to work these days).
 I do however use VIM bindings everywhere.
 Don’t want to live without that.
-Maybe some day the intellij vim plugin will get support to use neovim as a backend.
+Maybe someday the IntelliJ vim plugin will get support to use neovim as a backend.
 I use a handful of plugins but setting up Idea is more straightforward.
 So I will leave plugin discovery up to you.

-The only one I use is Cmder.
+The only two I use is Cmder and the WSL.

 I pretty much take all my notes and plan things in Notion.so.
-Its pretty great.
+It’s pretty great.